CSteinhardt153/CSteinhardt153/README.md

 ## Introduction
 - 👋 Hi, I’m @CSteinhardt153
 - 👀 This is my main Git for my PhD thesis work
-- 🌱 I’m currently learning proper repository etiquette and using .md

 <!---
 CSteinhardt153/CSteinhardt153 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.